Jumble winding

-Jumble winding or scramble winding is a type of winding of a wire randomly wound on a bobbin.
-In this type of winding, the wire is not wound layer by layer with insulation placed in between.
-In fact, it is wound full depth, and randomly until the number of turns have been reached.
-The only insulation throughout is the insulation on the wire and that of the bobbin.
-Special sectioned bobbins are used for this type of winding.
+A jumble winding or scramble winding is a type of winding in which a wire is wound following a random and overlapping pattern on a spool.
+This winding type has no insulation between winding layers.
+The only insulation throughout is the insulation on the wire and that of the spool.
+Special sectioned spools are used for this type of winding.
 Devices that use jumble-wound coils include small electric motors, and some types of choke inductors.